Morrungulo Facilities And General Info

 11. Firewood and charcoal and fresh bread rolls available just outside the camp.
 Occasionally you can also buy fish, prawns, lettuce, tomatoes and some fruit from the locals just outside the camp.

 12. Essential items – Bring a braai clamp for your meat/wors, a torch/re-chargeable lights and adaptors/extension cables for appliances, lots of sunblock and some insect repellant.
 Fire grates available from reception for a refundable deposit.

 All foreign visitors entering Mozambique on vacation must have a valid passport and visa ISSUED PRIOR TO DEPARTURE in their home country depending on the type of passport you have.
-A visa can be obtained at any Mozambican consulate or embassy, with cost depending on the type required.
+A visa can be obtained at any Mozambican consulate or embassy and even at the border, with cost depending on the type required.

 You will require a valid passport which is valid for at least six months upon your return and with at least two empty pages.

 Visas are NOT required for South African and Zimbabwean passport holders travelling on holiday.
-However, they are only permitted to stay for a maximum 30 day period, and with new legislation will soon become 90 days.
+However, they are only permitted to stay for a maximum 30 day period.

 There are penalties payable for overstaying your VISA so always useful to put down the full 30 day period to cover you in cases of vehicle breakdown, illness etc.